netdata/blog/blog/2022-11-30-netdata-version-1.37.md

 - Acknowledgements
 - Q&A with the community

-[RSVP now](link_to_RSVP) - we look forward to meeting you.
+[RSVP now](https://www.meetup.com/netdata-infrastructure-monitoring-meetup-group/events/290057165/) - we look forward to meeting you.

-## Support options  <a id="vXXXX-support-options"></a>
+## Support options  <a id="v1370-support-options"></a>

 As we grow, we stay committed to providing the best support ever seen from an open-source solution.
-Should you encounter an issue with any of the changes made in this release or any feature in the Netdata Agent, feel free to contact us through one of the following channels:
+Should you encounter an issue with any of the changes made in this release or any feature in Netdata, feel free to contact us through one of the following channels:

-- [Netdata Learn](https://learn.netdata.cloud): Find documentation, guides, and reference material for monitoring and troubleshooting your systems with Netdata.
+[Netdata Learn](https://learn.netdata.cloud/): Find documentation, guides, and reference material for monitoring and troubleshooting your systems with Netdata.
-- [Github Issues](https://github.com/netdata/netdata/issues): Make use of the Netdata repository to report bugs or open a new feature request.
+[Github Issues](https://github.com/netdata/netdata/issues): Make use of the Netdata repository to report bugs or open a new feature request.
-- [Github Discussions](https://github.com/netdata/netdata/discussions): Join the conversation around the Netdata development process and be a part of it.
+[Github Discussions](https://github.com/netdata/netdata/discussions): Join the conversation around the Netdata development process and be a part of it.
-- [Community Forums](https://community.netdata.cloud/): Visit the Community Forums and contribute to the collaborative knowledge base.
+[Community Forums](https://community.netdata.cloud/): Visit the Community Forums and contribute to the collaborative knowledge base.
-- [Discord](https://discord.gg/2eduZdSeC7): Jump into the Netdata Discord and hangout with like-minded sysadmins, DevOps, SREs and other troubleshooters.
-More than 1100 engineers are already using it!
+[Discord](https://discord.gg/2eduZdSeC7): Jump into the Netdata Discord and hangout with like-minded sysadmins, DevOps, SREs and other troubleshooters.
+More than 1300 engineers are already using it!